-Ransomware is on the rise, with cases increasing by a shocking 6,000% in 2016.
-Not only are the number of attacks increasing, but ransomware is also becoming more sophisticated, finding new ways to infect devices and entice victims to pay up.
+Ransomware protection is ultimately important as it smart and advanced type of malware is on the rise, with cases increasing by a shocking 6,800% in 2017.
+Not only are the number of ransomware attacks increasing in the cloud, but ransomware is also becoming more sophisticated, finding new ways to infect devices with Ransomware virus and entice victims to pay up.
 When the virus infects a computer, Ransomware encrypts all files on it and those stored at cloud storages such as Google Drive, One Drive, Dropbox are not an exclusion.
 Here is how to ensure Ransomware Protection of your data kept in Google Drive.

 How Ransomware Infects Your Computer